Related Topics

-As the nation continues to grapple with COVID-19, many Americans who’ve had the virus report persistent and often debilitating symptoms—long after their initial infection has passed.
+As COVID-19 continues to spread throughout communities, many Americans who’ve had the virus report persistent and often debilitating symptoms—long after their initial infection has passed.
 Referred to as "long COVID,” this condition is a growing concern for health care professionals and researchers, not to mention the people whose lives continue to be impacted.

-According to recent data, long COVID affects roughly 6% of U.S. adults,1 while 15% reported having had long COVID symptoms at some point.2 More than a quarter of adults with long COVID (26.4%) reported significant limitations to their daily activity.1
+- According to the most recent data, long COVID affects roughly 6% of U.S. adults,2 while 15% reported having had long COVID symptoms at some point.3

 What is long COVID?

-Long COVID is defined by the World Health Organization (WHO) as “the continuation or development of new symptoms three months after the initial SARS-CoV-2 infection, with these symptoms lasting for at least two months with no other explanation.”
+Long COVID is defined by WHO as “the continuation or development of new symptoms three months after the initial SARS-CoV-2 infection, with these symptoms lasting for at least two months with no other explanation.”

 Other names for long COVID include: